This project can cost anywhere from $450 to $16,000, so take a look at what could affect this price and get a quote from a pro.

 Class 4 | $20,000 – $100,000 |

-This is the easiest and most budget-friendly class to clean and restore, costing around $150 to $400.
-Class 1 indicates that just a section of a single room experienced water damage, with very little carpeting exposed.
-A competent homeowner with some DIY experience can handle Class 1 water damage, as well as pros new to the field.
+Class 1 is the easiest and most budget-friendly to clean and restore, costing around $150 to $400.
+It means only a small part of a single room has water damage, with very little carpeting affected.
+If you're handy with DIY projects, you might handle Class 1 water damage yourself, but hiring a pro is always an option.

 This indicates water damage throughout an entire room, including the walls up to at least 12 inches.
 Class 2 water damage restoration costs around $500 to $1,000 since it’s more time-consuming for a local water damage cleanup pro to handle, as moisture remains in the actual structure, carpeting, floors, and any nearby appliances and fixtures.